10 Things to Do For the May Long Weekend

 Did you know that Surrey is on the BC Bird Trail and at certain times of the year, is home to more than 300 species of migratory birds?
 So, grab your binoculars, camera, notebook and a field guide and head out on a birdwatching adventure.
 It’s a great way to appreciate Surrey’s winged wildlife in their natural habitat and get a little exercise at the same time.
 Here’s a little information about where to go and what to look for.

-Go whale watching
+Take a whale watching adventure

 Did you know that you can go whale watching from Surrey?
 White Rock Sea Tours depart daily from the Crescent Beach Marina in South Surrey.
 Hop on board their state-of-the-art rigid hull inflatable boat and get ready for an adventure-seeking out transient killer whales, humpback whales, grey whales, minke whales, sea lions, porpoises and more on the Salish Sea!